Who I am

 After several years in journalism, from design to online to radio (including freelance work for NPR), I decided to return to that childhood passion.

 I left the prairies of Nebraska for the forests of Wisconsin, and have been a software developer for Ten Forward Consulting in Madison since mid-2015.
-In addition to full-stack programming (Ruby/Rails, Sass, Coffescript and Haml) and some design, I spearheaded and now direct our company blog.
+In addition to full-stack programming (Ruby/Rails, PostgreSQL, Sass, Coffescript and Haml) and some design, I spearheaded and now direct our company blog.

 Find me on twitter at @hilarysk.